alters-mit/magnebot/doc/magnebot_controller.md

 | screen_height | The height of the screen in pixels. |
 | debug | If True, enable debug mode and output debug messages to the console. |

+***

+### Scene Setup

+_These functions should be sent at the start of the simulation.
+They advance the simulation by 1 frame and `Magnebot.state` will reflect the state of that frame._

 #### init_scene

 **`def init_scene(self, scene: str, layout: int, room: int = -1) -> None`**